hawkinsw/quic-wg-wiki/Implementations.md

 This wiki tracks known implementations of QUIC.
 See also our [Tools listing](Tools).
 Current [interop status](https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit?usp=sharing); make sure you are looking at or editing the correct tab.

 Please add your implementation below.
 Keep sorted alphabetically.
-There are three sections, one for "IETF QUIC Transport", one for "IETF HTTP over QUIC", and one for "QPACK".
-Entries may appear in multiple sections e.g. where a stack provides both IETF QUIC Transport and IETF HTTP over QUIC.
+There are three sections, one for "IETF QUIC Transport", one for "HTTP/3C", and one for "QPACK".
+Entries may appear in multiple sections e.g. where a stack provides both IETF QUIC Transport and HTTP/3.

 ## Note ##